jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

         - Building and maintaining network security: including firewalls, at rest and in-transit encryption, and secure network configurations
         - Protecting cardholder data: including stored payment data, encrypting data transmissions, and ensuring data security measures are in place
         - Maintaining vulnerability management: developing secure systems and apps, and identification and remediation of vulnerabilities
-        - Implementing strong access control: restricting physical and logical access to cardholder data to only required business functions, and assigning unique IDS to users
+        - Implementing strong access control: restricting physical and logical access to cardholder data to only required business functions, and assigning unique IDs to users
         - Regular monitoring and testing: testing security systems and process, and maintaining an incident response plan
         - Maintaining Information Security policies: establishing policies that address information security for all personnel and outline proper cardholder data handling, and maintaining compliance audits
     - **[Federal Risk and Authorization Management Program (FedRAMP)](https://www.fedramp.gov/)**: a government-wide program that standardizes the security assessment, authorization, and monitoring of cloud services and products; the program was established in 2011 to help the federal government use cloud technologies while protecting federal information